 Note: Connected Handhelds are not shown if there are no handhelds connected or if you are using TI-NspireTM NavigatorTM NC Teacher Software.

 Using the Preview Pane

-1 A thumbnail preview of the selected folder, .tns file, file-type icon, or lesson bundle.
+bundle.
 Double-click a file-type icon to open the file in its associated application.

 Note: If a lesson bundle is empty and this space is blank, you have the option to add files.